R.I. Hot Oven Grinder

-- crusty bread - preferably a loaf of italian bread cut in half; optional - oblong torpedo roll
+--crusty bread - preferably a loaf of italian bread cut in half; optional - oblong torpedo roll

-- red wine vinegar
+--red wine vinegar

-- seasoning (optional): black pepper, crushed red pepper, or oregano
+--seasoning (optional): black pepper, crushed red pepper, or oregano

 1 smallonion, thinly sliced

 1tomato, thinly sliced

-- veggies - lettuce, shredded or torn; instead - thinly sliced green or red pepper rings or hot pepperoncinis
+--veggies - lettuce, shredded or torn; instead - thinly sliced green or red pepper rings or hot pepperoncinis

-- variety - 2 -3 slices each of at least three italian cold cuts: genoa salami, mortadella, sliced pepperoni, capicola, or prosciutto
+--variety - 2 -3 slices each of at least three italian cold cuts: genoa salami, mortadella, sliced pepperoni, capicola, or prosciutto

 - Cut loaf of Italian bread in half; slice through sandwich half - lengthwise, deep enough to open and fill with ingredients.